open-socialism/open-socialism-site/open-socialism/inspiration/index.md

 ## Communism

-Communism is a system that has almost always failed however it has many great concepts that can be learnt from.
+Communism is a system that has almost always failed however it has many great concepts that can be learned from.
 The reasons for failures are also interesting to look at.

 ## Evolutionary Psychology